sroychow/numericalmethods/docs/python.md

 * Stored in a ﬁile and run using the Python command (usual convension is to save the file with _.py_ extension)
 * Run as a script ﬁile specifying the Python interpreter to use within the script ﬁile

+# Installing python on your laptops.

+* For users with Windows, please follow the instructions [here](https://www.geeksforgeeks.org/how-to-install-python-on-windows/)
+* For Linux, you should aleady have python pre-installed.
+Just open the terminal and type ```python3 --version```.

+**Note** - We shall use Python 3 for this course.

 # Now let's code

 ## First python program